 Teaching mathematics for deep understanding involves two processes: teachers covering content and students discovering content.
-Knowing what must be covered and what can be discovered is crucial in planning for mathematical instruction and learning.
-The content that needs to be covered (what the teacher needs to explicitly tell the students) is the social conventions or customs of mathematics.
-This content includes things such as what the symbol for an operation looks like, mathematical terminology, and conventions regarding recording of symbols and quantities.
+Knowing what must be covered and what can be discovered is crucial in planning mathematical instruction and learning.
+The content that needs to be covered (what the teacher needs to explicitly tell the students) is the social convention or custom of mathematics.
+This content includes what the symbol for an operation looks like, mathematical terminology, and conventions regarding the recording of symbols and quantities.

-The content that can and should be discovered by students is the content that can be constructed by students based on their prior mathematical knowledge.
+Content that can and should be discovered by students is that which can be constructed by students based on prior mathematical knowledge.
 This content includes things such as strategies, processes, and rules, as well as the students' current and intuitive understandings of quantity, patterns, and shapes.
 Any learning in mathematics that is a consequence of the logical structure of mathematics can and should be constructed by students.

-For example, when learning in relation to outcome WA20.9:
+For example, when learning in relation to outcome FM30.6,